 To get between the terminals, you can use the airport shuttle bus, which is free when you have a connecting flight ticket to show.
 They operate around the clock, running every 30 minutes from 5am to 11pm.
 During the remaining hours they run every 50 minutes.

-Currently, there are very few hotels located inside NAIA itself.
-The only option is The Wings Transit Lounge in Terminal 3.
+P.S.
+There are very few hotels located inside NAIA itself.
+Currently the only option is The Wings Transit Lounge in Terminal 3.
 If you’d rather stay in accommodation near the airport, read on for my recommendations below.

 The Best Hotels Near Terminals 1 & 2